Learn About LIHEAP Benefits

 The WAP, on the other hand, does not assist financially with the cost of utilities.
 Their program has a more long-term structure as it helps families pay for energy-efficient home products and appliances.
 It can also pay for repairs that will improve the HVAC systems in the home.
 Over time, this will greatly reduce the cost of utility bills.
 While many states combine both programs, it is important to understand that they provide different services.

-Benefits Available through LIHEAP
+Learn About Benefits Available Through LIHEAP

 There are three main factors that the program considers to determine LIHEAP benefits: income, household size and energy need.
 These, along with other factors such as fuel type and dwelling type, play a role in deciding what benefits the states will provide.
 In addition, climate is a big determinant in benefits.
 For instance, Floridians do not receive specific heating benefits, as the weather is typically warm all year long.
 In Alaska, cooling is not provided.
 However, some states like Hawaii and Texas offer both cooling and heating services to families in the LIHEAP.
 There are two main types of assistance paying utility bills: regular and emergency.